 Usually, rally events are conducted as part of a rally series, and a rally series will consist of at least 4 events over the course of a year.
-Competitors who register for a rally series are awarded points based on their performance at each event, and at the end of the year, the series champion is announced.
-In 2017, there are four main rally series operating in NSW – NSW Rallysprint Series (RSS), Development Rally Series (DRS), Hyundai Rally Series (HRS) and the NSW Rally Championship.
+Competitors are awarded points based on their performance at each event, and at the end of the year, the series champion is announced.
+In 2018, there are four main rally series operating in NSW – NSW Rallysprint Series (RSS), Clubman Rally Series (CRS), Hyundai Rally Series (HRS) and the NSW Rally Championship.

-Events in the DRS are designed to provide great value competition in a very user-friendly format, usually running on Saturday afternoons and early evenings.
-The regulations in the DRS are less stringent than in higher levels of rallying, and the focus here is really on having a fun weekend, rather than playing for sheep stations.
+Events in the CRS are designed to provide great value competition in a very user-friendly format, usually running on Saturday afternoons and early evenings.
+The regulations in the CRS are less stringent than in higher levels of rallying, and the focus here is really on having a fun weekend, rather than playing for sheep stations.

-All DRS events are also events in the HRS.
+All CRS (including the Development Rally Series and the Open Rally Series) events are also events in the HRS.
 The HRS is a simple, one-car-make series that is an ideal starting point for new competitors.
 The minimal vehicle eligibility regulations encourages the focus to be on developing the skills of the crew rather than investing in the performance of the car.

 After the NSWRC, the next step is the Australian Rally Championship (“ARC”), and then the World Rally Championship (“WRC”).
 NSW hosts a round of both of these championships annually, and they provide great spectating opportunities.